Update: September 2013 – Ormeggio at The Spit was awarded Two Hats at the Sydney Morning Herald Good Food Guide Awards 2014.

 If there is one dish you need to try at Ormeggio, it’s Chef Pavoni’s signature risotto.

 It changes every season and Chopinand chooses the winter canaroli risotto with buffalo mozzarella, tomato, capers,olives and basil.
-Creamy and comforting, the risotto arrives flat on the plate and shows off every single perfectly cooked grain.
+Creamy and comforting, the risotto arrives flat on the plate and shows off every grain of rice.
 Visually, there is no hint of tomato but the tartness of this red fruit comes through in the clear tomato stock that is used.

 Buffalo mozzarella is added at the last minute and you can still taste each morsel of the cheese melting slowly into the risotto.
 When sprinkled with finely diced olives and capers, the dish achieves the right balance of tart, savoury and creamy in one mouthful.